 Borrowers are not only protected from rising land values, they also have an opportunity to leverage any land equity for future home construction, possibly reducing money down.

-“Because there is more risk involved in building and developing land versus buying an existing property, land loans typically require a higher down payment,” says Heather Allen, a Country Living Loans mortgage specialist covering eastern Connecticut, Massachusetts and Rhode Island.
+“Because there is more risk involved in building and developing land versus buying an existing property, land loans typically require a higher down payment,” says Heather Allen, a Country Living Loans mortgage specialist covering eastern Connecticut, Massachusetts, Rhode Island and Vermont.

 “However, unlike a home equity loan or a personal loan, land loans are an affordable option where the security for the loan is the land rather than your house or another form of collateral,” she explains.
 “As a long-term, low payment option it provides the time and flexibility to prepare for next steps.”